What is Cabergoline ?

-- Take this drug orally, with or without food, usually twice a week, or as prescribed by your doctor.
+- Dosage: Take orally, with or without food, typically twice a week as prescribed by your doctor.

 Cabergoline Side Effects